-When people enter the service a person-centred and whānau-centred approach is adopted.
-Relevant information is provided to the potential resident and whānau.
+When people enter the service, a person-centred and whānau-centred approach is adopted.
+Relevant information is provided to the potential resident and their whānau.

-The service works in partnership with the residents and their whānau to assess, plan and evaluate care.
-Care plans were individualised, based on comprehensive information, and accommodated any new concerns that arose.
-Files reviewed demonstrated that care met the needs of residents and whānau and they were evaluated on a regular and timely basis.
+The service works in partnership with the residents and whānau to assess, plan and evaluate care.
+Care plans were individualised, based on comprehensive information and accommodated any new problems that arose.
+Files reviewed demonstrated that care met the needs of residents and whānau and was evaluated on a regular and timely basis.

-Residents are supported to maintain and develop their interests and participate in meaningful community and social activities suitable to their ages and stages of life.
+Residents are supported to maintain and develop their interests and participate in meaningful community and social activities suitable to their age and stage of life.

-Medicines are safely managed and administered by staff who have been assessed as competent to do so.
+Medicines were safely managed and administered by staff who were competent to do so.

-The food service met the nutritional needs of the residents, with special cultural and dietary needs catered for.
+The food service meets the nutritional needs of the residents, with special cultural needs catered for.
 Food was safely managed.